mtcextendee/mautic-phpstorm/README.md

 This project gonna bring usefull productivity tips.
 Pull requests are welcome.

+#### Support our projects

-Support my another Mautic stuff https://mtcextendee.com/
+- Extensions family for Mautic https://mtcextendee.com/
+- Recommendations engine for Mautic https://mtcrecombee.com/

 ## Powerfull tips for Mautic and PHPStorm